workshopdemos/zowe-python/Instructions.md

 BK001            Demo Package                                  INEDIT     2021-09-21T16:35:56.16+0000 CUST001
 BRBD4TPACKAGT001 Deployed to DEP4TEST by BERBE02 @ 9 Sep 2019  EXECFAILED 2019-09-09T12:55:01.69+0000 BERBE02

-While a table like this can be handy, the format is somewhat limited.
-It might be great for viewing information but it does have limits.
+A table like this might be great for viewing information but it does have limits.
 If we want to import it into Excel, we have to identify columns.
 And that's usually interactive.
 That's not good for automation.
 And what if we change the columns?
 That automation might break.
 And the more columns, the longer the output.

 Try running the previous command with `--full-output` and see how much information is returned.

 Is there a way to export into CSV format from Zowe CLI's Endevor Plugin?

-Check the documentation by running:
+Check the documentation by running in terminal:

 `zowe endevor list packages --help`